mgatland/mcmanager/README.md

 Under Settings, set these environment variables:

-* reservedIp: your Vultr reserved IP address
+* reservedIp: your Vultr reserved IP address from step 4 above.
 * minecraftSshPassword: the secure password you chose in step 3 above.
 * vultrKey: go to vultr.com, click on your name in the top right, choose API, create a personal access token, then put it in here.
-* You don't need to set *dropboxFolder*, unless you move your Minecraft server files somewhere else in your Dropbox.
+* You can set *dropboxFolder* to the folder in your Dropbox folder where the server files are, but you don't need to set it if you used the default value.

 Go into Deploy and connect it to GitHub.
 Make it deploy from your fork of this repository.
-Find the 'Deploy Branch' button to deploy it now.
+Press the 'Deploy Branch' button to deploy it now.

 ### Step 6